Festival (Canadian TV series)

-Festival (initially titled Festival '61) is a Canadian entertainment anthology television series which aired on CBC Television from 1960 to 1969.
+Festival (initially titled Festival '61) is a Canadian entertainment anthology television series which aired on CBC Television for nine seasons from 1960 to 1969.

+The series showcased cultural productions across a range of theatrical, literary, and musical offerings.
+Classic and contemporary plays, operas, ballet, orchestral compositions, and television adaptions were sourced from both Canadian and international repertoire, and performed by professional companies such as the Stratford Festival, the Metropolitan Opera, and the National Ballet of Canada, among others.

 Premise

 CBC Television aired dramatic and musical anthology series such as Scope and Folio during the 1950s.
 Robert Allen, a producer on Folio, became supervising producer of the new Festival series.